MaryMuriuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

     The listing should end with a new line
     You are not allowed to use basename, grep, egrep, fgrep or rgrep

+24. Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.